2019 State of the Nation Address (Philippines)

-The 2019 State of the Nation Address was the fourth State of the Nation Address delivered by President Rodrigo Duterte.
+The 2019 State of the Nation Address was the fourth State of the Nation Address (SONA) delivered by Rodrigo Duterte, the 16th president of the Philippines, on July 22, 2019, at the Batasang Pambansa Complex.

 Preparations

 The House of Representatives has allocated a budget of for the State of the Nation Address with about 1,500 people invited for the event.
 Weavers displaced by the Battle of Marawi also prepared a balod or traditional Maranao drape which was used as a backdrop for President Rodrigo Duterte for his speech.

 Film director, Joyce Bernal was commissioned to be involved in the coverage of the speech.